Nathan Booth, PhD, University of South Alabama

-I keep very busy outside of work spending time with my three boys, two horses, dog and cat.
-My happiest times are spent in the outdoors hiking, horseback riding, swimming and simply enjoying nature.
-I also love to read fiction and memoirs and enjoy writing as well.
+I keep very busy outside of work spending time with my partner, three kids and animals (2 horses, an Australian Shepherd and 2 cats).
+My happiest times are spent in the outdoors hiking, horseback riding, swimming, water skiiing and simply enjoying nature.
+While I’m usually on the go, I also love to read and enjoy theatre with my kids.

 Though my theoretical orientation continues to evolve, I primarily conceptualize from a combination of psychodynamic (object relations) and interpersonal theories and practice within a Time Limited Dynamic Psychotherapy (TLDP) model.
 I believe that our early environments and relationships (often our families of origin) impact the way we relate to ourselves and others.
 I believe that corrective relationships, primarily first through the therapeutic relationship, and then with significant others in one’s life can alter destructive and maladaptive patterns.
 I use interpersonal interventions in order to process these relational interactions and promote healing.
 I also conceptualize within a multicultural framework as I truly believe that it is essential to consider cultural issues when conceptualizing any client.
 I integrate interventions from a variety of theories into my work with clients based on their individual needs, presenting issues, and cultural backgrounds.